 A PSU represents a promise to deliver, as soon as practicable after the end of the performance period, a number of shares of the Company's common stock ranging from 0% to 200% of the number of PSUs granted, depending on the Company's achievement of a financial performance objective as determined by the Compensation Committee over a three-year performance period.
-The performance measure is the Company's adjusted EPS as modified for executive compensation purposes (as described in the PSU Awards section on page 30 of the Compensation Discussion and Analysis) on a three-year annualized growth rate basis.
-The target adjusted EPS growth rate is 13%.
-The PSU awards granted to the named executive officers on February 23, 2015 are scheduled to vest on February 28, 2018, with full or pro rata vesting in the event of death, disability and specified terminations of employment.
+The performance measure is the Company's adjusted EPS as modified for executive compensation purposes (as defined in the "Annual LTI Compensation" section on page 30 of the Compensation Discussion and Analysis) on a three-year annualized growth rate basis.
+The target adjusted EPS growth rate for the PSU awards was 13%.
+The PSU awards granted to the named executive officers on February 22, 2016 are scheduled to vest on February 28, 2019, with full or pro rata vesting in the event of death, disability and specified terminations of employment.
 PSU awards include the right to payment of dividend equivalents for each share of common stock that is paid in respect of a vested PSU.
 Dividend equivalents that relate to PSU awards that do not vest or are forfeited also will be forfeited.
 Holders of PSU awards have no right to vote the shares of common stock subject to the award.

-The treatment of these awards upon termination of employment or a change in control of the Company is described in further detail in "Potential Payments Upon Termination or Change in Control" on page 48.
+The treatment of these awards upon termination of employment or a change in control of the Company is described in further detail in "Potential Payments Upon Termination or Change in Control" on page 49.

-2015 Outstanding Equity Awards at Fiscal Year-End Table The following table provides certain information concerning equity-based awards held by the named executive officers as of December 31, 2015.
+2016 Outstanding Equity Awards at Fiscal Year-End TableThe following table provides certain information concerning equity-based awards held by the named executive officers as of December 31, 2016.
 All outstanding equity awards are with respect to shares of the Company's common stock.